-I have to deal with both my passive and active nature, my age and a youthful outlook, each fighting for freedom from the other.
+I deal with both my passive and active nature, my ripe age and youthful outlook, each fighting for freedom from the other.
 Trying to find the balance between opposing ideas; to maintain an effective equilibrium in making art within my capabilities, my craftsmanship.
 To be both at one with my materials but also to be free of my sense of their limitations; in other words, to play as I work.

 Making The Work

 Materials: I use only one material, an industrial grade polyester non-woven fabric.
 It looks like paper, but it is tough stuff.
 It is my canvas on which I paint, using Golden acrylics as well as silk-paint pigments, all chosen for light-fastness.
 Each finished piece attaches with Velcro to a wooden frame, mounted in a way that the work appears to float on the wall.

 Process and Techniques: I make a painting on the material, then bond several layers together to form a heavy base on which to collage small elements of the same painted material.
 All the elements are fused with a heat-setting material that binds them together and stiffens the material.
 Once the composition is complete, I machine stitch a line resembling a topographic or navigational map that both literally and visually ties the various layers of paint and collage together.